Yehoshua Bar-Hillel

-Yehoshua Bar-Hillel (יהושע בר-הלל; 8 September 1915, in Vienna – 25 September 1975, in Jerusalem) was an Israeli philosopher, mathematician, and linguist.
+Yehoshua Bar-Hillel (יהושע בר-הלל; 8 September 1915 – 25 September 1975) was an Israeli philosopher, mathematician, and linguist.
 He was a pioneer in the fields of machine translation and formal linguistics.

-Biography
+Early life and education

 Born Oscar Westreich in Vienna, Austria-Hungary, he was raised in Berlin.
 In 1933 he emigrated to Palestine with the Bnei Akiva youth movement, and briefly joined the kibbutz Tirat Zvi before settling in Jerusalem and marrying Shulamith.

 During World War II, he served in the Jewish Brigade of the British Army.
 He fought with the Haganah during the 1948 Arab–Israeli War, losing an eye.

 Bar-Hillel received his PhD in Philosophy from the Hebrew University where he also studied mathematics under Abraham Fraenkel, with whom he eventually coauthored Foundations of Set Theory (1958, 1973).

+Career

 Bar-Hillel was a major disciple of Rudolf Carnap, whose Logical Syntax of Language much influenced him.
 He began a correspondence with Carnap in the 1940s, which led to a 1950 post-doctorate under Carnap at the University of Chicago, and to his collaborating on Carnap's 1952 An Outline of the Theory of Semantic Information.

 Bar-Hillel then took up a position at MIT, where he was the first academic to work full-time in the field of machine translation.
 Bar-Hillel organised the first International Conference on Machine Translation in 1952.
 Later he expressed doubts that general-purpose fully automatic high-quality machine translation would ever be feasible.
 He was also a pioneer in the field of information retrieval.